Azure/RAI-vNext-Preview/docs/PythonSDK/how-to-create-model-analysis-python.md

-# How to create a Model Analysis Job in AzureML CLI
+# How to create a Model Analysis Job in AzureML Python SDK
 1. Setup
 To use responsible AI in AzureML, there are a few pre-requisites that should be setup.
 The following code allows you to do so.
 ## Required libraries